thiagocrestani/Computer-vision-to-automaticaly-rotate-images/README.md

 it rotates the image as predicted by the neural network using the ImageDataGenerator() method and saves the images in the test_corrected folder.
 Finally, the system stores the corrected image data and writes it to a numpy array, allowing future imports.
+# Data Results
+After running the scripts the corrected images will be available in the test_corrected folder, however, you can download the software corrected images folder via the link https://1drv.ms/u/s!Au7LN9Kj-TAtlUIMGMB-XmpnUFdJ?e=d9bghV.
+# Detailed steps for implementation
+- Download the files https://1drv.ms/u/s!Au7LN9Kj-TAtlUN0xnmDuklOp4J5?e=TPDCcC and https://1drv.ms/u/s!Au7LN9Kj-TAtlUEeFR2PCU-KkrI3?e=O68P17 and unzip on the root of the project.
+- Run the separateclasses.py script.
+- Run the TrainNN.py script
+#
+Outputs:
+- The dataset folder will be created with the data of the organized train.rotfaces folder.
+- The corrected_images.csv file will be created with the predictions of images from the test folder.
+- The test_corrected folder with the upside oriented images will be created.
+- A numpy array will be created with the correctly oriented images.